Skip to content

 echo "${{ secrets.AGE_SECRET_KEY }}" > $HOME/.config/sops/age/key.txt

-npx hush decrypt -e production
+run: npx hush run -e production -- npm run build

-- name: Deploy API
+- name: Deploy API secrets

 Verifying Your Setup